theSuriya/Gemma-SQL-Generator/README.md

 ## License
 This model is released under the MIT License.
 See the LICENSE file for more details.
 ## Acknowledgments
-- Thanks to the Hugging Face team for providing the pre-trained T5 model.
+- Thanks to the Hugging Face team for providing the pre-trained Google Gemma-2b  model.